What is the difference between the Master of Management program and the MBA program?

 If your GPA is above a 3.3 in the last 20 courses of your degree you will not require the GMAT.

-Students with a cumulative GPA of 2.70 to 3.29 may be admitted based on presenting an acceptable GMAT score.
+Applicants with a cumulative GPA of 3.0 to 3.29 may be required to write the GMAT.
+Please consult the Haskayne Master of Management Admissions team to determine if the Graduate Management Admission Test (GMAT) is required.
+Students with a cumulative GPA of 2.70 to 2.99 may be admitted based on presenting an acceptable GMAT score.
 Please consult the Haskayne Master of Management Admissions team about the required Graduate Management Admission Test (GMAT) score required.

 How long is my GMAT score valid?

 We accept GMAT scores within 5 years of the test date.